Match-fixing in professional sumo: Previous allegations

 When the former sumo wrestler Kōnoshin Suga, also known as Onaruto stablemaster, and his supporter Seiichiro Hashimoto came forward with allegations of match rigging, drug use, sexcapades, tax evasion, and close ties to the Yakuza, both were found dead in the same hospital, hours apart on April 14, 1996, though there was no proof of poisoning.
 Weekly tabloid Shūkan Gendai alleged in a series of articles in the 1980s and 1990s that bouts were fixed.

 In 2000, in both speeches and a tell-all book, former wrestler Keisuke Itai stated that up to 80% of sumo bouts were fixed.
 In 2007, Shūkan Gendai reported that yokozuna Asashōryū had been paying wrestlers to throw matches to him.
 A court later ordered Kodansha, the journal's publisher, to pay ¥44 million to the Japan Sumo Association over the allegations.

-In September 2008, Soslan Gagloev, a Russian sumo who wrestled under the shikona Wakanohō who was expelled for violation of drug policy, claimed he was forced to accept bribes to forfeit sumo matches.
-He implicated fellow Eastern European sumo, ōzeki Kotoōshū, then jūryō wrestler Kasuganishiki and later ōzeki Kaiō and Chiyotaikai.
+In September 2008, Soslan Gagloev, a Russian rikishi who wrestled under the shikona Wakanohō who was expelled for violation of drug policy, claimed he was forced to accept bribes to forfeit sumo matches.
+He implicated fellow Eastern European rikishi, ōzeki Kotoōshū, then jūryō wrestler Kasuganishiki and later ōzeki Kaiō and Chiyotaikai.
 He would later retract these claims, but then changed his position in 2011 yet again, when definitive allegations of match-fixing came to light.